The easiest way to create a millionaire isn’t to become one yourself – it’s to invest for your kids and make them one.

 UTMA (Uniform Transfers to Minors Act) accounts are a popular choice for parents and guardians who want to invest on behalf of their children.
 These accounts allow for the transfer of assets, such as stocks, bonds, and cash, to a minor, with an appointed...

 Inflation, the gradual increase in the prices of goods and services over time, will erode the purchasing power of our savings and investment portfolio.
-In this post, we will explore how inflation affects your investment portfolio and, consequently, the age at which you can retire while maintaining your desired standard of living.
+If you've been anywhere other than living under a rock for the last few years, you've noticed firsthand how inflation shapes your buying power.

 Inflation has a profound impact on various investment vehicles, such as stocks, bonds, and real estate.
 Let's consider the potential consequences of inflation on each of these asset classes: